Semmu/sdl_universe/README.md

 * Can bundle primitives in a SU::Model and render them (well, triangle drawing isn't implemented yet)
 * Can create tree-like SU::Object hierarchy
-* Transformations work and inherit properly
+* All kinds of transformations work and inherit properly
 * Camera management is fully implemented